Urgent Care for UTIs: Your Guide to Quick Relief and Recovery

 - If your symptoms persist, following up with your regular doctor is important.

-Suppose you experience recurrent UTIs (3 or more in a year).
+Let us assume that you have multiple episodes of infection in the urinary tract (3 times or more over the period of 1 year).
 In that case, seeing a urologist or urogynecologist for a more comprehensive evaluation is essential.

 Home Remedies for Urinary Tract Infections (UTIs)